T4-Placements-Training/T4-Weekly/README.md

 - Go to your destined branch.
 - Create a folder named as `WeekYY`.
 - Once you have finished coding, you can upload the files to your branch.
 - Create a Pull Request from your Repository to the `T4-weekly` repository's branch which has your own name.
 Make sure the branch names are correct.
-It should look something like this:
 - Every week from the `master` branch of your own repository click on `Fetch Upstream` to get the questions to your own repository.
-The `Fetch Upstream` option would look like this:

 ### Folder structure:
 ```